 State of Texas Interagency Eye Examination Report

 Below is the State of Texas Interagency Eye Examination Report.
-This form was originally developed by the Texas Education Action Committee for the Education of Students with Visual Impairments and last revised in January 2019.
+This form was originally developed by the Texas Education Action Committee for the Education of Students with Visual Impairments and was last revised in November 2021.

 In determining eligibility, in Texas, it is required to have: